 About Kim A. Munson

 Back when she was about six years old, Kim’s father bought her some Wonder Woman and Captain America comics as a lure to get her interested in figure drawing.
 She has loved comics ever since, and has a jam-packed storage unit to prove it.
-She is a writer, art historian, independent curator, and fine artist based in the San Francisco Bay area, living in a seaside house that many of her friends laughingly refer to as a “library with action figures.”
+She is a writer, art historian, independent curator, and fine artist based in a waterfront Jersey City home that many of her friends laughingly refer to as a “library with action figures.”

 Since earning an MA in art history from San Francisco State University, her writing has focused primarily on contemporary works on paper, the intersection of the arts & popular culture, art and the law, and graphics used by the labor movement, such as union labels.
 She is the editor of the Eisner Award-nominated anthology Comic Art in Museums (UPM, 2020).
 Under Neurotic Raven she authored and published the exhibition catalogs Dual Views: Labor Landmarks of San Francisco and On Reflection: the Art of Margaret Harrison.
-She has contributed to several academic books including The Cambridge Companion to Comics; The Comics of R. Crumb: Underground in the Art Museum and the Routledge Handbook of the Secret Origins of Comics Studies, journals such as Places Journal and the International Journal of Comic Art, Extra Inks, and other publications.
-She was the curator of Women in Comics: Looking Forward and Back (with Trina Robbins, Society of Illustrators, NY), Women in Comics (Palazzo Merulana, Rome and Foqus Court of Art, Napoli), and Colleen Doran Illustrates Neil Gaiman (Society of Illustrators, NY & San Diego Comic-Con Museum).
+She has contributed to several academic books including The Cambridge Companion to Comics; The Comics of R. Crumb: Underground in the Art Museum, The Routledge Handbook of the Secret Origins of Comics Studies, Lucas: His Hollywood Legacy, journals such as Places Journal and the International Journal of Comic Art, Extra Inks, Source: Notes on the History of Art, and other publications.
+She was the curator of Women in Comics: Looking Forward and Back (with the late Trina Robbins, Society of Illustrators, NY), Women in Comics (Palazzo Merulana, Rome and Foqus Court of Art, Napoli), Colleen Doran Illustrates Neil Gaiman (Society of Illustrators, NY & San Diego Comic-Con Museum), and Beautiful Monsters: The Art of Emil Ferris (Society of Illustrators, NY).
 Kim was a 2022 Judge for the Eisner Awards.

 Kim's "Past Lives"

 Kim has had many experiences that inform her art and writing.
-She grew up in Manistee, Michigan, a small, predominately blue-collar town on Lake Michigan surrounded by sand dunes & national forests.
+She grew up in Manistee, Michigan, a small, predominantly blue-collar town on Lake Michigan surrounded by sand dunes & national forests.
 Although it occupied a beautiful natural setting, in the 1960's Manistee was also a center of industry for the region.
 Along with the steel mills, salt manufacturing plants, garment factories, and pulp paper processors, the town also had a very active civic theatre scene centered around the historic Ramsdell Theatre.
 By the time Kim moved to Los Angeles in 1979 she'd done nearly 50 plays & musicals as a scenic artist, designer & stage manager.
-She went to work as a scenic artist in LA and has managed to work in the arts & design in one way or another ever since [click the images below to see a slideshow with captions].
+She went to work as a scenic artist in LA and has managed to work in the arts & design in one way or another ever since.
+Before relocating to Jersey City, she lived in the San Francisco Bay Area from 1986 - 2025. [click the images below to see a slideshow with captions].
 These images reflect Kim’s varied careers, early shows, and volunteer work.
-She has lived in the San Francisco Bay Area since 1986.

 Academic Presentations